Skip to main content

 Overview

-Given the range of use cases that can be solved, there are three license options for the MX appliance that provides customers the flexibility to select the license most appropriate for their intended use.
+Given the range of use cases that can be solved, there are three license options for the MX security appliance that provides customers the flexibility to select the license most appropriate for their intended use.

 Enterprise